Pedrokels/Pedrokels/README.md

 - 👋 Hi, I’m @Pedrokels
 - 👀 I’m interested in Machine Learning, Data Science, Web Development, Android Development
-- 🌱 I’m currently learning alll of the things I'm interested in
+- 🌱 I’m currently learning all of the things I'm interested in
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : Just email me peterjohngerero@gmail.com